binduhasini11/Student-Task-Manager/README.md

 1\.
 Install dependencies:

-&nbsp;  in command prompt:
+   in command prompt:

-&nbsp;  pip install -r requirements.txt
+   pip install -r requirements.txt

 2.Start the app:

-&nbsp;  python main.py
+   python main.py

 3\.
 Open http://127.0.0.1:5000 ( or the link to the application obtained in the terminal) in your browser.